Thraix/AdventOfCode2021/README.md

 This will run for all registered tests which has `Part=2` as argument.
 `input` is of type `InputType` specified in `REGISTER_DAY`.
 The return value should be of type `OutputType` specified in `REGISTER_DAY`.

+### Framework Q&A

+Is it over-engineered for this use case?
+It certainly is!

+Does it make it simpler to create the solutions for each day?
+Debatable

+Was it fun making it?
+Yep!

+Did I learn a lot by making it?
+Also yep!

+Can you have more relevant questions in your Q&A?
+Nope!